sandialabs/chama/documentation/impact.rst

 cost, extent of contamination, or ability to protect critical assets and populations.
 These metrics can be used in sensor placement optimization to minimize damage.
-For example, if the cost of detecting scenario S1 at time 20 is $40,000, then the damage metric for that scenario can be translated from a detection time of 20 to a cost of $40,000.
-The data associated with damage is stored in a Pandas DataFrame with one column for time (T) and one column for each scenario.
+For example, if the cost of detecting scenario S1 at time 30 is $80,000, then the damage metric for that scenario can be translated from a detection time of 30 to a cost of $80,000.
+The data associated with damage is stored in a Pandas DataFrame with one column for time (T) and one column for each scenario (name specified by the user).

 Example damage costs, associated with each scenario and time: